bstraehle/vault-plugin-secrets-apigee/README.md

 [Apigee](https://cloud.google.com/apigee), a leader in API management, helps companies design, secure, and scale application programming interfaces.

 Apigee apps contain a consumer key and consumer secret (credentials), which are typically used to obtain an OAuth2 access token for API access.
 These credentials have an expiry, by default never.
-For **zero trust security** use cases, instead of apps using static, long-lived credentials, the **Vault Apigee secrets engine** generates dynamic, short-lived credentials, aka **ephemeral credentials**, enabling frequent rotation.
+For **zero trust security** use cases, instead of apps using static, long-lived credentials, the **Vault Apigee secrets engine** generates dynamic, short-lived credentials, aka **ephemeral credentials**, automating frequent rotation.

 ## Table of Contents